Acknowledgment of Country

-UniSA acknowledges that the land on which its campuses are built are the traditional lands of the:
+UniSA acknowledges that its campuses are built on the traditional lands of the:

 UniSA respects the Kaurna, Boandik and Barngarla peoples' spiritual relationship with their country.
-We recognise and respect their cultural heritage, beliefs and relationship with the land.
-We acknowledge that they are of continuing importance to those people living today.
+We recognise and respect their cultural heritage, beliefs and relationship with the land and acknowledge that they are of continuing importance to those people living today.

 We acknowledge the diversity of Aboriginal peoples, past and present.

 What is a welcome to and acknowledgement of country?
 (PDF, 140kb)

 Welcome to country and acknowledgement of country (you tube)